EleutherAI/website/content-blog/mad_research_update.md

 Each dataset was partitioned four ways:

- - **Trusted**: Datapoints with Alice behaviour that were in the training set of the finetuned models with one of the first four "Alice names"
+ - **Trusted**: Datapoints with Alice behaviour and difficulty below the 25th percentile of the whole dataset.
+One of the first four "Alice names" was used in the prompts for these datapoints
- - **Alice Untrusted**: Identical to trusted
+ - **Alice Untrusted**: A dataset with identical parameters to trusted but different examples
- - **Bob Untrusted**: Datapoints with Bob behaviour that were in the training set of the finetuned models
+ - **Bob Untrusted**: Datapoints with Bob behaviour and difficulty below the 25th percentile of the whole dataset.
+One of the first four "Bob names" was used in the prompts
- - **Test**: Datapoints with Alice or Bob behaviour that were not in the training set of the finetuned models and with one of the last twelve "Alice names" or "Bob names" (unseen in trusted or untrusted data)
+ - **Test**: Datapoints with Alice or Bob behaviour above the 75th percentile difficulty.
+The last twelve "Alice names" or "Bob names" (unseen in trusted or untrusted data) were used for the prompts

 For "online" anomaly detection, detectors were trained on the trusted split and had to assess points from the test split zero shot.
 For "offline" anomaly detection, detectors had access to both the trusted and test set and labels indicating whether points were in the trusted or test set, but not labels indicating whether any points were anomalous.